Tony4Ls/testforaaaawws/README.md

 # setup yaml

-# if use aurora need to connect in and create a moodle database first
+# if use aurora need to connect in aurora and create a moodle database first

 kubectl apply -f pv.yaml